Beautiful Beaches in Da Nang

 Hai Van Pass or Sea Clouds Pass offers an impressive landscape of verdant mountains and clear blue skies, overlooking Da Nang City, Tien Sa Port, Son Tra Peninsula, and South China Sea.
 Crossing over a spur of Truong Son mountain range between Thua Thien-Hue Province and Da Nang City, it stands at 500m above sea level,

 - Location: 30km north of Da Nang

-The Historical Museum located on Le Duan Street displays hallmarks of the city's construction and defense over the ages, especially in the wars against the French and the Americans.
-The museum is where stories and legends about Danang through years of struggle and construction are recounted.
-This is a long history about their living, told through normal daily tools, folksongs and words of the Quang people.
+Da Nang Museum, located on Tran Phu Street, displays hallmarks of the city's construction and defense over the ages, especially in the wars against the French and the Americans.
+Founded in 1989, the museum has more than 2,500 photographs and artifacts depicting stories and legends about Danang that were formed through years of struggle and construction.
+Entrance fee is priced at VND 20,000 for adults while children and seniors can visit Da Nang Museum for free.

 Ho Chi Minh Museum

 The museum features a replica of President Ho’s home in Hanoi with a fishpond, a house on stilts, its garden and other relics.
 It's all very genuine and feels as though 'Uncle Ho' is still there.

 - Opening Hours: Daily 07:30 - 11:00 & 13:30 - 16:30

 - Address: 3 Duy Tan St, Hai Chau, Da Nang